Day 25 of 28

 Question for Discussion

-Lewis says the entire Christian story collapses if Jesus is merely a created being rather than God Himself.
-Do you think it matters whether Jesus is divine or just the greatest human teacher who ever lived?
-What practical difference does the distinction make for how you pray, worship, and trust Him?
+Lewis says the whole Christian story collapses if Jesus is merely a created being rather than God himself.
+Does it actually matter to your everyday faith whether Jesus is divine or just the greatest human teacher ever?
+What changes about how you pray, worship, and trust him?